 “When applying for a PR role at a tech company, they asked me to write a short press release based on a past service they launched and pick one journalist I would pitch the story to.
 This assignment was sent along with my resume, and when I was called for an interview, it felt that they were signalling that they liked my work, which gave me confidence.

-But employers have never make it clear what they plan to do with my work.
-If you’re going to assign these tasks, there need to be some clearly stated guidelines.
+But employers have never made it clear what they plan to do with my work.
+If you’re going to assign these tasks, there needs to be some clearly stated guidelines.
 Such as: how many hours they expect you to put in and how they will dispose of the work after the hiring process has ended.
 Otherwise, I am always paranoid they are going to use the work that I did and was never compensated for.” — Social Media Specialist based in Toronto

 You also may have noticed in some job descriptions, companies will ask you to submit some work along with your resume right upfront.
 This is common for social media positions, and the assignment is usually social media mock-ups that demonstrate the kind of work you would do for the company if hired.